riconaranjo/Super-Awesome-Store/README.md

 The _guard let_ statements are used to catch any issues with retrieving the data.

-Once the json data is parsed, the *TableView* needs to be updated with the new data.
+Once the JSON data is parsed, the *TableView* needs to be updated with the new data.
 Since the *URLSession* is asynchronous, the reloadData command needs to be given with *DispathQueue.main.asynch* in order to run it on the main thread.

 ```swift
 // reload table view